 How Middleware's infrastructure monitoring works

-What are the benefits of Infrastructure monitoring?
+What are the Benefits of Infrastructure Monitoring?

 The primary benefit of infrastructure monitoring is the ability to react to worst-case scenarios proactively, saving Dev’s time and Ops’ money.
 As a result, infrastructure monitoring is always at the core of every operation.

-Benefits of Infrastructure monitoring
+What are the Benefits of Infrastructure Monitoring

 Once implemented well, you’ll get the following benefits: